Academic Catalog 2024-2025

 Course Grade Appeals

 It is the responsibility of the faculty to evaluate student performance and assign grades.
-The university has established a course grade appeal policy that may be used if a student believes the syllabus was not followed in the grade calculation or that grading was done in a capricious or arbitrary manner.
+The university has established a course grade appeal policy that may be used if a student believes the syllabus was not followed in the grade calculation or that grading was done in a capricious1 or arbitrary2 manner.
 The appeal policy does not include student dissatisfaction with a grade based on the faculty member’s professional judgment.
 A Course Grade Appeal Form is available from the Vice Provost for Academic Administration and must be submitted within eight (8) weeks of the grade being published.
 Appeals submitted after this deadline will not be considered.

 Once an appeal has been made, there are up to four stages available in the process.
 The procedures are considered complete at each stage, unless the student requests the next stage to the Vice Provost for Academic Administration in writing within ten (10) days of completion of the previous stage.
 To submit an appeal, follow the procedures as outlined below.